Sunday, September 24, 2017

 Some states have tried ridiculous tax-lowering, as I've also mentioned elsewhere.
 There have been some states that kept cutting to the point of ridiculous.
 Kansans went out to warn other states trying these policies that Kansas has tried that the policies didn't work.
 Some of these states did couple corporate tax cuts with the requirement to provide jobs with certain salary levels.
 Others did not.
 Still, Kansas and Louisiana, as mentioned elsewhere, ran into serious problems.
 It looks like Wisconsin is going that way; the programs are beginning to be very unpopular there.
 It seems only a matter of time until Arizona learns the hard way.

-Another reason I don't like this is how much this line of thinking is bought out directly by the Koch Brothers.
+Another reason I don't like this is how much this line of thinking is bought out directly by the very wealthy.
 When you trace all the ways they funnel money to candidates to promote this, it's scary.
 I won't list them all here right now.
 But there are a couple points worth making.

-As an aside, I will mention a couple of the glaring improprieties of how the Kochs are setting too much of the national agenda.
+As an aside, I will mention a couple of the glaring improprieties in how the very wealthy are setting too much of the national agenda.
 First of all, their constant interference makes democracy a farce.
-Secondly, the Kochs aren't terribly honest.
-They're very willing to "use" conservatives who are pro-life, while the Kochs are decidedly pro-choice.
-At some point, when they've gotten their way on economic matters, will they buy out the public thinking on abortion?
-(There are other social conservative preferences that are the opposite of what the Kochs want.
+Secondly, the conservative ultra-wealthy aren't terribly honest.
+They're very willing to "use" conservatives who are pro-life, while often being decidedly pro-choice.
+(There are other socially conservative preferences that are the opposite of what the ultra-wealthy want.
 I will not discuss all that here.
 Suffice it to say, it looks like they're using people.)

 As mentioned in my post on libertarianism, the Kochs literally want -0- taxes.
 That's not realistic at all in a modern society. (see that post for more details)

 I agree that there's a point at which taxes are too high on the wealthy.
 I'm no "Bernie, Jr.", either.
-(I think his use of "socialism" was misapplied.
+I think his use of "socialism" was misapplied.
 And it risks letting people like me get labelled as "socialist", which I'm not.
-The correct definition of socialism is, according to Merriam-Webster: "1) any of various economic and political theories advocating collective or governmental ownership and administration of the means of production and distribution of goods.
-2) a system of society or group living in which there is no private property."
+The correct definition of socialism is, according to Merriam-Webster: "(1) any of various economic and political theories advocating collective or governmental ownership and administration of the means of production and distribution of goods.
+(2) a system of society or group living in which there is no private property."
 Even Bernie doesn't believe this.)
 The "sweet spot" seems to be setting federal taxes on the wealthy somewhere between 40 to 45% and more fully graduating state taxes, to have more brackets.
-(I realize I mentioned how having them less graduated equalizes things more, but they would still not likely end up fully graduated in most states.)
+(I realize I mentioned above that lower income people tend to pay a higher percentage in state taxes that are less graduated, and this can partially equalize tax percentages.
+But taxes would still not likely end up fully graduated in most states.)

 Think for yourself.
 Don't follow straight ideologies.